Emma Caldwell’s killer could have been prosecuted in 2008, family told

 Packer, 51, was sentenced to life with a minimum term of 36 years at the High Court in Glasgow last week after being found guilty of murdering the 27-year-old in 2005, as well as 11 rapes and 21 other charges, including sexual assaults, against other women.

-Miss Caldwell’s mother Margaret met Lord Advocate Dorothy Bain KC at the Crown Office in Edinburgh on Thursday, ahead of a ministerial statement on a public inquiry into the botched investigation of her daughter’s murderer.
+Miss Caldwell’s mother Margaret met Lord Advocate Dorothy Bain KC at the Crown Office in Edinburgh on Thursday, ahead of an announcement of a public inquiry into the botched investigation of her daughter’s murder.

 Speaking outside the Crown Office following the meeting, the family’s lawyer Aamer Anwar said: “The Lord Advocate confirmed that had the solicitor general and her instruction been followed through by Strathclyde Police, on the available evidence in 2008 the Lord Advocate and her team believe there was a sufficiency for prosecuting Iain Packer for murder.